-Symbols Rating Definition 'Acuité FAAA' Instruments with this rating are considered to have the highest degree ("F Triple A") of safety regarding timely servicing of financial obligations.
-Such Highest Safety instruments carry lowest credit risk 'Acuité FAA' Instruments with this rating are considered to have high degree of ("F Double A") safety regarding timely servicing of financial obligations.
-Such High Safety instruments carry very low credit risk 'Acuité FA' Instruments with this rating are considered to have adequate degree of ("F Single A") safety regarding timely servicing of financial obligations.
-Such Adequate Safety instruments carry low credit risk Acuité FBBB Instruments with this rating are considered to have moderate degree of ("F Triple B") safety regarding timely servicing of financial obligations.
-Such Moderate Safety instruments carry moderate credit risk Acuité FBB ("F Double B") Moderate Risk Instruments with this rating are considered to have moderate risk of default regarding timely servicing of financial obligations 'Acuité FB' Inadequate Safety Instruments with this rating are considered to have high risk of default regarding timely servicing of financial obligations 'Acuité FC' Instruments with this rating are considered to have very high risk High Risk ofdefault regarding timely servicing of financial obligations 'Acuité FD' Default Instruments with this rating are in default or are expected to be in default soon
+Symbols Rating Definition 'Acuité AAA' ("Triple A") Highest Safety Instruments with this rating are considered to have the highest degree of safety regarding timely servicing of financial obligations.
+Such instruments carry lowest credit risk 'Acuité AA' ("Double A") High Safety Instruments with this rating are considered to have high degree of safety regarding timely servicing of financial obligations.
+Such instruments carry very low credit risk Acuité A ("Single A") Adequate Safety Instruments with this rating are considered to have adequate degree of safety regarding timely servicing of financial obligations.
+Such instruments carry low credit risk Acuité BBB ("Triple B") Moderate Safety Instruments with this rating are considered to have moderate degree of safety regarding timely servicing of financial obligations.
+Such instruments carry moderate credit risk 'Acuité BB' ("Double B") Moderate Risk Instruments with this rating are considered to have moderate risk of default regarding timely servicing of financial obligations 'Acuité B' ("Single B") High Risk Instruments with this rating are considered to have high risk of default regarding timely servicing of financial obligations 'Acuité C' ("Single C") Very High Risk Instruments with this rating are considered to have very high risk of default regarding timely servicing of financial obligations 'Acuité D' ("Single D") Default Instruments with this rating are in default or are expected to be in default soon